eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 | Property      | Submodel Element           |
 | Attribute     | Submodel Element           |

-*Table 1: Concept mapping from Eclipse Ditto to the AAS*

 We map a Ditto [`Namespace`](https://eclipse.dev/ditto/basic-namespaces-and-names.html#namespace) to a single AAS.
 An AAS holds multiple SMs, and not all of these SMs necessarily have counterparts in Ditto.
 We thus treat a `Thing` as an opaque concept and do not define an explicit mapping for a `Thing` but map each [`Feature`](https://eclipse.dev/ditto/basic-feature.html) to one SM.
 [`Property`](https://eclipse.dev/ditto/basic-feature.html#feature-properties) and [`Attribute`](https://eclipse.dev/ditto/basic-thing.html#attributes) are mapped to SMEs.